-IQ Fountainbridge is a 19-minute bus ride to the University of Edinburgh and a 15-minute walk to Edinburgh College of Art.
+It is a 19-minute bus ride to the University of Edinburgh and a 15-minute walk to Edinburgh College of Art.
 It is close to a canal with the best views of the city.
-It is also a 19-minute walk to Edinburgh Napier University.
-The city centre is nearby and there are various transportations around that you can use to go anywhere you want.
+Also, It is a 19-minute walk to Edinburgh Napier University, and various transportations are minutes away from the property.

 Edinburgh is the main capital of Scotland and is known for its historical background that goes back 500 years ago.
 The city has a distinctive architecture that amazes visitors and private gardens.
 It is the second-most populous city in Scotland with a population of 489,000.
 About 10% of the population are actually university students with an immense amount of international students visiting the city yearly.